LLNL/RAJA/docs/sphinx/user_guide/plugins.rst

     std::cout << "array[" << i << "]  is " << array[i] << std::endl;
   });

-Here, the data held by ``array`` is initialized on a CUDA GPU device.
-Then, it is copied to the host CPU and printed.
+Here, the data held by ``array`` is allocated on the host CPU.
+Then, it is initialized on a CUDA GPU device.
+CHAI sees that the data lives on the CPU and is needed in a GPU device data environment.
+So it copies the data from CPU to GPU, making it available for access in the first RAJA kernel.
+Next, it is printed in the second kernel which runs on the CPU.
+So CHAI copies the data back to the host CPU.
 All necessary data copies are done transparently on demand as needed for each kernel.